Preventive Maintenance Plan for 2026: Free Checklists & Examples

 Preventive maintenance is about being proactive.
 You regularly inspect, service and maintain your equipment or facilities to prevent unexpected breakdowns.
 Instead of waiting for something to go wrong and reacting to it, preventive maintenance involves scheduling routine checks and regular maintenance activities.
 Think lubrication, adjustments and replacements to keep assets in optimal working condition.

-Preventive maintenance is undeniably critical to any maintenance strategy.
+Proactive maintenance is undeniably critical to any maintenance strategy.
 It’s key to lowering maintenance costs, reducing unplanned downtime, improving asset lifespan and efficiency, and increasing workplace safety.
 The goal of preventive maintenance is to prevent potential failure before it occurs and to reduce the risk of accidents.
 Ultimately, taking certain precautions to ensure minimal risk to your business means that you can focus on improving what already works, instead of repairing what is broken.

 Any type of maintenance that is not reactive (i.e., a response to a problem, malfunctioning equipment, technology) is preventive, and there are many different types of preventive maintenance that relate to different areas of a business or specific timing.